Library of Congress - Enhanced view.

 Col. John Baylor's father was seated at Walkerton, where Col. John Baylor was born.

-An older George Eubank is mentioned in a King & Queen County Fleet family probate record.
-Mentioned in the same record is a member of the Sample (Simple) Family.
+George Eubank is mentioned in the King & Queen County Fleet family probate record.
+Mentioned in the same record is a member of the Semple Family.
 Col. Baylor built his New Market Plantation in the new County of Caroline in1726/27.

 Petition Opposing the Division of Drysdale Parish